 Are P/E ratios still useful?

 Yes, with caveats.
 P/E works best for stable, profitable businesses.
-It breaks down for fast-growing companies (where forward P/E or PEG is more useful), unprofitable ones (use price/sales), and cyclicals (use the cyclically adjusted P/E or normalised earnings).
+It breaks down for fast growers (use forward P/E or PEG), unprofitable ones (use price/sales), and cyclicals (use normalised earnings).

 Where should I hold individual stocks for tax efficiency?

 Inside a Stocks and Shares ISA where possible.
-Dividends and gains inside an ISA are completely free of UK tax.
-A SIPP works similarly for long-term holdings you do not need before age 57.
-Holding individual stocks in a General Investment Account triggers dividend tax above £500 and capital gains tax above £3,000 per year.
+Dividends and gains inside an ISA are free of UK tax.
+A General Investment Account triggers dividend tax above £500 and CGT above £3,000 per year.

 Further Reading: